Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 Cancer came back into my life twice in order for me to understand something, and I guess I still wasn't getting it.
 And my husband wasn't getting it, either.~Mariel Hemingway

-Cancer cells take up more sugar than any other cells in the body.
+In looking at how cancer develops, we know cancer cells take up more sugar than any other cells in the body.
 Consuming sugar doesn't make cancer grow faster, but cancer does feed on glucose as do all tissues that use a lot of energy.
+A recent study has indicated consuming foods and beverages which are high in sugar create more insulin production and which is linked to endometrial cancer.

 Being predisposed to cancer, we should consider reducing or eliminating refined sugar from the diet in order to deter cancer as well as avoid other disease such as diabetes, etc. The same is true to high carbohydrate foods, breads, snacks, etc., which revert to sugar in the body.
 Studies indicate an impaired glucose metabolism may contribute to pancreatic cancer.
 Its much healthier we break our dependence upon sugars and as one very astute Clinician has suggested, "Control the sweet tooth and keep sugar use to a minimum."